 - Cloud storage: Cloud services ensure your data is stored in an offsite cloud storage system, allowing easy access from any internet-connected location or device.
 Cloud storage allows you to share files securely and sync files across devices.
 Popular cloud storage services include Dropbox, Microsoft OneDrive and Google Drive.
 [Learn how to back up your computer to Google’s cloud.]

-- Cloud backup: Cloud backup services are failsafe solutions if your company experiences a server crash, cyberattack or other data loss.
+- Cloud backup services: are failsafe solutions if your company experiences a server crash, cyberattack or other data loss.
 The best cloud backup services combine storage, data synchronization and restoration, real-time backups, archiving, and high-level security.
 Many cloud storage services also provide cloud backup functionality.

 - Cloud hosting: Cloud hosting services facilitate multiple types of information sharing, including email services, application hosting, web-based phone systems and data storage.
 A cloud hosting service can host your business website, manage databases and house domain names.
 Because cloud hosting services are offsite, scaling to manage peak loads is effortless.
 [Follow these 12 tips to build an effective business website.]